anthonychinwe/Animal-Facts/README.md

 # Animal-Facts
-This is a simple webpage project based on HTML and CSS only, created to practice learned concepts and working with Git and GitHub.
+This is a simple webpage project based on HTML and vanilla CSS only, created to practice learned concepts and working with Git and GitHub.